magomimmo/modern-cljs/doc/tutorial-20.md

 git commit -m "learn by contributing"
 ```

-> NOTE 10: Git doesn't allow to add empty directories to a repo
+> NOTE 11: Git doesn't allow to add empty directories to a repo
 > [without doing some tricks][25] and when you checkout the branch
-> you'll not find those empty directories anymore (i.e. `test/clj`,
+> you'll not find those empty directories anymore (e.g. `test/clj` and
-> `test/cljs` and `dev-resorces`).
-If you really want to track those
+> `resorces`).
+If you really want to track those directories right
-> directories right now without following the above trick, you can
+> now without following the above trick, you can just `touch` a file
-> just `touch` a file for each empty directory and then issue the `git
+> for each empty directory and then issue the `git commit -am "touch
-> commit -am "touch few file to track empty directories"`.
+> few file to track empty directories"`.

-## What's next

-In the next tutorial we'll start implementing unit tests by using the
-`clojurescript.test` lib.

 At the moment changes proposed for `Enfocus` in this tutorial have
 been kindly accepeted by [Creighton Kirkendall][10] as
 "2.0.1-SNAPSHOT" branch.

 I don't suggest to immediately us it, because it's just started and